 - Vice-President: Bruce Thomason

 - Treasurer: Lynn McMonagle

 - Public Relations Officer: John Wilwert Jr.

 Our job as Town Watch members is to be an extra set of eyes and ears for our police department.
 We do not get involved in any situation, our job is to observe and report.
-When we see a reportable incident we notify police and stay out of their way and only assist them if requested to do so.
+When we see a reportable incident we notify 911 and avoid any interference with police responding.
+We only assist if requested to do so. .

-The borough council purchased radio equipment and provided a room at our new Borough Hall for use as our base location.
-Town Watch purchased an FCC frequency and license.
-We now have our own radio frequency, which allows us to cover the entire borough no matter what the terrain.
-Having our own radio equipment is the one element which provides better performance, a safer town, and offers the greatest safety for our members, and member safety is always our greatest concern.
+The borough council purchased radio equipment and provided a room at the Borough Hall for use at our base location in 1997.
+Town Watch purchased an FCC frequency and license to activate the radios.
+We now have our own radio frequency and radios, which allows us to cover the entire borough no matter what the terrain.
+Having our own radio equipment is the one element that provides better performance, a safer town, and offers the greatest safety for our members — member safety is always our greatest concern.
 Since our license was for 44 radios, we now share our frequency with the fire company, therefore, in an emergency, we can communicate with them directly.

-Town Watch will see members on walking patrols along Edgmont Avenue, more daytime patrol on weekends, and more interactions with our residents.

-We now have 25 members and could use more.
-Anyone interested in seeing what we are about firsthand can contact John Wilwert Jr. at 874-2557 X10 (Borough Hall)
+We now have 15 members and could use more.
+Anyone interested in seeing what we are about firsthand can contact John Wilwert Jr. at 874-2557 X144.